Countdown (Australian TV program): Classic Countdown

-New Year's Eve : Countdown Live
+New Year's Eve: Countdown Live

 For the 2017 Sydney New Year's Eve live show and broadcast on the ABC, there was a countdown to midnight and the fireworks.
 The show was themed like the Countdown show, with many live artists including Casey Donovan, Jimmy Barnes, Phil Jamieson, Isiah Firebrace and more.
 The show had the Countdown theme song and some of the same graphics.
 Ian "Molly" Meldrum did not return to host.
 The stage also had the Countdown logo.

+50th anniversary

+A 50th anniversary special, "Countdown 50 Years On", was broadcast on Saturday 16 November 2024 on ABC.
+It was hosted by Myf Warhurst and Tony Armstrong.

 Compilation albums

 A series of popular CD compilations have been released by ABC Music, with selective tracks as featured on the original series.